Skip to content

 ProvisionedConcurrencySpilloverInvocations The number of times the function code is invoked using standard concurrency when all provisioned concurrency is in use.

-RecursiveInvocationsDropped The number of times Lambda stops invoking your function because it detects that your function is part of an infinite recursion loop.
-Lambda Recursion Detection monitors how many times your function is invoked as part of a request chain by tracking metadata added by supported AWS SDKs.
+RecursiveInvocationsDropped The number of times Lambda stops invoking your function because it detects that your function is part of an infinite recursive loop.
+Lambda recursive loop detection monitors the number of times your function is invoked as part of a request chain by tracking metadata added by supported AWS SDKs.
 If your function is invoked more than 16 times as part of a request chain, Lambda interrupts the next invocation.

 Performance Metrics

 Performance Metrics provide detailed information about the performance of individual function invocations.
-For example, the Duration Metric indicates the amount of time the function spends processing an event (in milliseconds).
-To understand how quickly the function processes events, use Average or Max statistics to view these Metrics.
+For example, the Duration metric indicates the amount of time (in milliseconds) that the function spends processing an event.
+To understand how quickly your function processes events, use the Average or Max statistics to view these Metrics.

 Metric Description

-Duration The amount of time the function code spends processing an event.
-The billed duration for an invocation is the rounded-to-the-nearest-millisecond value of Duration.
+Duration The amount of time that the function code spends processing an event.
+The billed duration of an invocation is the Duration value rounded up to the nearest millisecond.

-PostRuntimeExtensionsDuration The cumulative amount of time the runtime spends running extensions after the function code completes.
+PostRuntimeExtensionsDuration The cumulative amount of time that the runtime spends running code for extensions after the function code completes.

-IteratorAge For Event Source Mappings that read from streams, the age of the last record in the event.
-This Metric measures the amount of time between when the stream receives the record and when the Event Source Mapping sends the event to the function.
+IteratorAge For event source mappings that read from a stream, the age of the last record in the event.
+This metric measures the amount of time between when the stream receives the record and when the event source mapping sends the event to the function.

-OffsetLag For self-managed Apache Kafka and Amazon Managed Streaming for Apache Kafka (Amazon MSK) event sources, the difference in offsets between the last record written to the topic and the last record processed by the function's consumer group.
-Although Kafka topics can contain multiple partitions, this Metric still measures offset lag at the topic level.
+OffsetLag For self-managed Apache Kafka and Amazon Managed Streaming for Apache Kafka (Amazon MSK) event sources, the difference between the offset of the last record written to the topic and the last record processed by the function's consumer group.
+Although a Kafka topic can contain multiple partitions, this metric measures the offset lag at the topic level.

 Concurrency Metrics

-Lambda reports concurrency Metrics as the total number of instances handling events across functions, versions, aliases, or AWS regions.
-To see how close you are to the concurrency limit, use the Max statistic to view these Metrics.
+Lambda reports concurrency Metrics as a total count of instances processing events across functions, versions, aliases, or AWS regions.
+To see how close you are to the concurrency limit, use the Max statistics to view these Metrics.

 Metric Description

-ConcurrentExecutions The number of function instances currently processing events.
-If this number reaches the regional concurrency execution quota or the reserved concurrency limit you configured for the function, Lambda will throttle additional invocation requests.
+ConcurrentExecutions The number of function instances processing events.
+If this number reaches the region's concurrency execution quota or the reserved concurrency limit you configured on the function, Lambda will throttle additional invocation requests.

-ProvisionedConcurrentExecutions The number of function instances using provisioned concurrency to handle events.
+ProvisionedConcurrentExecutions The number of function instances processing events using provisioned concurrency.
 For each invocation of an alias or version with provisioned concurrency, Lambda emits the current count.

-ProvisionedConcurrencyUtilization For a version or alias, the ratio of ProvisionedConcurrentExecutions to the total allocated provisioned concurrency.
+ProvisionedConcurrencyUtilization For a version or alias, the value of ProvisionedConcurrentExecutions divided by the total amount of provisioned concurrency allocated.
 For example, .5 indicates that 50% of the allocated provisioned concurrency is in use.

-UnreservedConcurrentExecutions For a region, the number of events handled by functions without reserved concurrency.
+UnreservedConcurrentExecutions For a region, the number of events processed by functions that do not have reserved concurrency.

 Asynchronous Invocation Metrics

-Asynchronous invocation Metrics provide details about asynchronous invocations from event sources and direct invocations.
-You can set thresholds and alerts to notify you of certain changes.
-For example, when the number of events queued for processing unexpectedly increases (AsyncEventsReceived), or when an event takes a long time to complete processing (AsyncEventAge).
+Asynchronous invocation Metrics provide detailed information about asynchronous invocations from event sources and direct invocations.
+You can set thresholds and alarms to notify you of certain changes.
+For example, when the number of events queued for processing unexpectedly increases (AsyncEventsReceived).
+Or, when an event waits a long time to complete processing (AsyncEventAge).

 Metric Description